 That would take you more time.
 10 seconds.
 15. When a guy takes three seconds there, he has a draw or a pair.

 If you read that hand history above and wanted to check back for the free card, I think you’re missing out on an extremely valuable bluff.
-The reason we’re missing out on it is because we’re not considering timing tells.
+The reason we’re missing out on it is that we’re not considering timing.

-When I tried my hand at higher stakes and tournaments, I was astounded by how quickly high stakes players could smooth call with sets on coordinated boards.
+When I tried my hand at higher stakes and tournaments, I was astounded by how quickly high-stakes players could smooth calls with sets on coordinated boards.
 Their mannerisms were almost designed to make you think they had a weak eight on that board.
 They’d always let people fire into them when they “capped their range.”

 For this reason, to this day, when I play anonymous online poker, I play as fast as I can.
 The second the action is on me, I put my bet out there.